metalbear-co/mirrord.dev/content/docs/using-mirrord/intellij-plugin/index.md

 ### Config from default path

-If config file path is not specified in the run configuration environment, the plugin will try to find a default config.
+If the config file path is not specified in the run configuration environment, the plugin will try to find a default config.

 The default config is the lexicographically first file in `<PROJECT ROOT>/.mirrord` directory that ends with either `.json`, `.yaml` or `.toml`.